MelanconR22/kickstarter-analysis/README.md

 ## Analysis and Challenges:

-The data set that was provided for this project contained information relating to just over 4,100 crowdfunding campaigns that are using Kickstarter to raise funds.
-The data set provided information on the funding goal of each campaign as well as the funding amount raised.
+The dataset that was provided for this project contained information relating to just over 4,100 crowdfunding campaigns that are using Kickstarter to raise funds.
+The dataset provided information on the funding goal of each campaign as well as the funding amount raised.
 There were campaigns from all over the world and also in a wide variety of categories.
 The categories were divided into fields such as film, music, games, technology, and theater among others.
-The data also provided information about the launch date and number of backers who contributed to the campaign.
+The dataset also provided information about the launch date and number of backers who contributed to the campaign.

-The data provided information that allowed further insight by calculating the percentage funded as well as average donation amount.
+The dataset provided information that allowed further insight by calculating the percentage funded as well as average donation amount.
 The categories were broken out further into subcategories so that we coul drill down the data to gain insights from theater campaigns for Louis.
 The theater campaigns were further filtered to show only campaigns in the United States instead of globally.
 There were a total of 912 theater campaigns with 525 successful campaigns for a success rate of 57.6%.
 The data was then analyzed by the play subcategory which resulted in 671 total play campaigns of which 412 or 61.4% were successful in raising their goal for funding.
 ### Challenges and Difficulties Encountered

 ### Analysis of Outcomes Based on Launch Date